-The truth is this: these products do what they are supposed to, but RFID skimming almost never, ever happens, so it’s likely to be a waste of money to buy these.
+Have you seen radio frequency identification (RFID)-blocking sleeves, wallets, and other devices that claim to protect against data skimming?
+These products do what they claim to do, but RFID skimming rarely happens, so it’s likely to be a waste of money to buy these products.

-It was created for inventory tracking but has since evolved into other uses including in passports, credit cards, ID cards, and more.
-When it comes to credit cards, the RFID blocking industry has grown to be worth more than a billion dollars.
-But for what?
+RFID is a way of transmitting small pieces of data through electromagnetic means.
+It was created for inventory tracking but has since evolved into other uses including, passports, credit cards, ID cards, and more.
+When it comes to credit cards, the RFID-blocking industry has grown to be worth more than a billion dollars.

-There are millions and millions of RFID-enabled credit cards out there, but it’s estimated that less than five percent of the credit cards in the U.S. are enabled with RFID.
+There are many millions of RFID-enabled credit cards in circulation, but it’s estimated that less than 5% of the credit cards in the U.S. are enabled with RFID.
 Cards with this technology are much more popular overseas.
-If your card has a “chip”, you know, the new chip displayed on your card, that is NOT RFID, but the ads that companies display discussing card protectors specifically magnify the “chip”, which has NOTHING to do with what they may protect.
+If your card has a “chip” displayed on it, that is not RFID.
+What confuses consumers are the ads that companies produce discussing card protectors that specifically magnify the chip.
+However, the chip has nothing to do with what the devices may protect.

-Credit cards enabled with RFID can actually transmit personal information from itself to an RFID reader that is only a couple of inches away.
-However, there are other ways to pay wirelessly, such as Apple Pay, which uses another type of technology.
+Credit cards enabled with RFID can transmit personal information to an RFID reader that is only a couple of inches away.
+RFID is a target for hackers since, in some cases, the information is not encrypted, making it possible to intercept and read.
+(There are, however, other ways to pay wirelessly, such as Apple Pay, which uses another type of technology.)

 Security and RFID

-Now, here’s the real kicker: even if you want to invest in these products, you should ask yourself: why are you doing it?
-In more than a decade, there has not been any crime committed using an RFID-enabled device.
-None…zero…zilch.
+Now, here’s the real kicker: Even if you want to invest in these products, you should ask yourself why you are doing it.
+In more than a decade, there has been no reported crime committed using an RFID-enabled device.
+Zero.